zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 ![](img/leadtimesampling_more.png)

-(Figure 7, X axis shows day when work was delivered, Y axis shows number of stories delivered on that day)
+(Figure 14, X axis shows day when work was delivered, Y axis shows number of stories delivered on that day)

-If you refer back to the Figure 6, we know that more work gets delivered and it gets delivered earlier.
-Black line represents original data Figure 5, Blue and Red now show an actual improvement, but notice how similar it still is!
+If you refer back to the Figure 12, we know that more work gets delivered and it gets delivered earlier.
+Black line represents original data Figure 13, Blue and Red now show an actual improvement, but notice how similar it still is!
 This is because it still is similar as team has reduced Cycle Time only by 1 day.
-Having said that, if data is collected for 1 year (there are enough samples) and Figure 7 has emerged then it would be reasonable to assume that there was improvement.
+Having said that, if data is collected for 1 year (there are enough samples) and Figure 14 has emerged then some would say that it is reasonable to assume that there was improvement.

 If you are intereted in more detail or want to see code behind this, please check out [this](https://github.com/zkavtaskin/Lead-Time-Driven-Delivery-Simulation/blob/master/Notebook/LeadTimeDynamics.ipynb) notebook.